 - Blockchain Systems

-We work with a variety of industrial collaborators on these project.
+We work with a variety of industrial collaborators.